“Is it safe to travel to Mexico?!”

 We heard this question basically every time we told someone we were going to travel through Mexico.
 It was inevitably followed by a list of the dangers of Mexico- drug cartels, corrupt police, aggressive military check points.
 Safety in Baja, Mexico was a real concern to many of our friends and family.

 This question (and the accompanying list of scary stuff) came up so often that we had safety on the brain while planning this trip.
 We did our research- there was no Mexico travel advisory for the area we were traveling to, and travel bloggers had overwhelmingly positive things to say about Mexico travel.
 We also loved this book for helpful safety tips, and just generally great information on traveling to Mexico.

 Looking back now, after our months of Baja travels, I can confidently provide an answer to the question "Is it safe to travel to Mexico?":

-We have traveled over 1,000 miles through Baja since we crossed the border.
-We camp (in our Toyota Dolphin) every night in both urban and completely remote areas.
+We traveled thousands of miles through Baja in the winter of 2016.
+We camped (in our Toyota Dolphin) every night in both urban and completely remote areas.
 We boon docked (slang for camping off the grid in a remote area) many nights, and met campers of all types in our travels.
-No one we have met has one single scary story to tell about their travels here.
-We feel safer traveling here than we did on the California coast where meth addiction and petty crime are huge problems.
+No one we met had one single scary story to tell about their travels in Baja.
+We felt safer traveling in Baja than we did on the California coast where meth addiction and petty crime are huge problems.

 So let me address a few of the big fears of Mexico travel, and provide some Mexico travel advice:

 These definitely exist in Mexico, it would be silly to say otherwise.
 However, for the most part, they are an issue in border towns, and if you are not buying or selling drugs in Mexico there is no reason you should run into them.
 The U.S. Department of State issues Mexico travel warnings for individual states in Mexico, and it is very clear which states should be avoided entirely.